-A Puritan name in early New England was given for a purpose: either to remind a child of moral qualities, Biblical characters, family relations or a dead sibling.
+Puritans considered child-rearing one of their most important duties in life, and it began with the name given to the newborn.
+Puritan names in early New England were meant either to remind a child of moral qualities, Biblical characters, family relations or a dead sibling.

 Why the Puritan Names

-A Puritan minister explained, "a good name is as a thread tyed about the finger, to make us mindful of the errand we came into the world to do for our master.”
+A Puritan minister compared a good name to “a thread tyed about the finger, to make us mindful of the errand we came into the world to do for our master.”

 Increase Mather, born in 1639, was so named in the midst of the Great Migration of Puritans.
 “Increase” meant “…the never-to-be-forgotten increase, of every sort, wherewith God favored the country about the time of his nativity.”

-The New England Puritans valued family ties, and children were often given the surnames of a parent.
+The New England Puritans valued family ties, and children often had the surname of a grandparent as a first name.
 So Increase Mather named his son Cotton after his maternal grandfather, John Cotton.

-Firstborn Puritans were likely to be named after their mother or father (never a godparent, considered Popish).
+Puritans often named their firstborn after their mother or father (never a godparent, considered Popish).

 The Puritans loved to name their children after people in the Bible.
-In 17th century New England, 80 percent of children were given Biblical names.
-In Boston, 90 percent of all first were taken from the Bible; in Concord, 91 percent; in Hingham, 95 percent.
+In 17th century New England, 80 percent of children had Biblical names.
+Boston Puritans gave 90 percent of their children first names from the Bible.
+An even greater percentage of children in Concord — 91 percent — had Biblical first names; in Hingham, 95 percent.

-In 17th century Massachusetts, half of all girls were named Sarah, Elizabeth or Mary for their moral quailties.
-Obedient, hard-working Ruth was also a popular Puritan name, as were the names of the female prophets, Anne, Hannah, Deborah and Huldah.
+In 17th century Massachusetts, Puritans named half of all girls Sarah, Elizabeth or Mary for their moral qualities.
+Obedient, hard-working Ruth was also one of the popular Puritan names.
+So were the names of the female prophets, Anne, Hannah, Deborah and Huldah.

-John was the most popular Puritan name for boys, followed by Joseph, Samuel and Josiah.
+John was the most popular of the Puritan names for boys, followed by Joseph, Samuel and Josiah.
 Not so popular: Moses, Adam, Abraham and Solomon.